orchest/orchest/docs/source/developer_guide/development_workflow.rst

 make code changes that are instantly reflected, without having to build the containers again.

 .. note::
-   For incremental development to work in WSL2, docker must be installed within the linux WSL2 environment itself.
+   For incremental development to work in WSL2, Docker must be installed within the WSL2 environment itself.

 .. code-block:: bash